fledge-iot/fledge/docs/securing_fledge.rst

 Just open a new browser tab and type the URL https://YOUR_FLEDGE_IP:1995

 Then follow browser instruction in order to allow the connection and close the tab.
-In the Fledge GUI you should see the green icon (Flege is running).
+In the Fledge GUI you should see the green icon (Fledge is running).

 +--------------------+
 | |connection_https| |